apache/celeborn/docs/security.md

 Note: SASL **requires use of internal port**.

-An exhaustive list of all network configurations is documented [here](configuration/network.md), but the subset which are relevant to authentication are captured below.

 | Property Name | Default | Description |
 | ------ | ------------- | ----------- |
 | celeborn.auth.enabled | false | Enables Authentication |